practicusai/docs/docs/tutorial/data-prep-intro.md

 - Hit Ctrl (or Cmd) + Z to undo a step.
 - Do it a few more times, you will see data is updated automatically
-- Now hit Ctrl (or Cmd) + Y few times to redo the steps you undid
+- Now, hit Ctrl (or Cmd) + Y few times to redo the steps you undid

 [< Previous](data-analysis-intro.md) | [Next >](cloud-intro.md)